A garden of earthly delights or a ravaged garden?

 Broadening our sense of identification towards a larger concept of self

-Enlarging the field of individual perception allows a person to recover a sense of connection with a higher collective and global dimension, thereby becoming a conscious, more responsible citizen.
+Ecopsychology is a field of study concerned with the restoration of the affective connection between humans and the natural world.
+The aim is to cure the sense of alienation from the environment by awakening feelings of connection and responsibility, and by establishing new ethics.
+Personal growth is at the core of an individual transformation able to instil a sense of responsibility, a profound commitment to take care of the earth, in the same way as we take care of ourselves.
+Personal growth means bringing the attention outside of the individual self, to get out of the restricted sphere of our lives, broadening our perception of the outer reality, of its richness, complexity and fragility.
 All human beings are endowed with the capacity to be in relation with a more ample sense of reality, which transcends the ego and extends the sense of identification beyond the self.
+Enlarging the field of individual perception allows to recuperate a sense of connection with a higher collective and global dimension, thereby becoming a conscious and more responsible citizen.
 Finally, by developing empathy for the environment, it becomes possible to understand that by damaging the earth’s ecosystem, we directly cause damage to ourselves.
-In practice, there is nothing new to be done: we just need to recover a forgotten awareness about the equilibrium of the earth, by realising the connection between our every-day world and the world of the earth’s ecosystem that we live in.
-The same awareness that our ancestors had centuries ago, think about the rock paintings that witness man’s relation of love with nature.
+In practice, there is nothing new to be done: we just need to recover a forgotten awareness about the equilibrium of the earth, realising the connection between our every-day life and an ecosystem that we are bound to.